 During exercise, water is the best fluid replenisher for most individuals, although sports drinks help replace lost electrolytes during high-intensity exercise exceeding 45 to 60 minutes.
 If you sweat profusely during exercise and your sweat contains a high amount of sodium (you may notice salt stains/rings on your athletic wear), choose sports drinks and ensure that your diet contains adequate sodium to prevent hyponatremia (water intoxication).

-Contrary to popular belief, scientific evidence suggests that moderate caffeine intake does NOT compromise exercise performance or hydration status.
+Contrary to popular belief, scientific evidence suggests that moderate caffeine intake doesn't compromise exercise performance or hydration status.
 However, alcohol consumption can interfere with muscle recovery from exercise and negatively affect a variety of performance variables.

-- 17-20 ounces of water two to three hours before you start to exercise
+- Drink 17-20 ounces of water two to three hours before you start to exercise

 - Drink 8 ounces of fluid 20 to 30 minutes prior to exercise or during warm-up